 1. Attic and Roof Insulation

 Even if your attic is unused, it likely contains exposed wires, ducts, and pipes, which can degrade in the presence of heat.
-An uninsulated roof and attic can also raise the temperature of your entire house.
-It then leads to creating discomfort and sky-high bills.
+An uninsulated roof and attic can also raise the temperature of your entire house, creating discomfort and sky-high bills.

 Here attic and roof insulation come to your rescue.
 According to the EPA, homeowners can save 15% on heating and cooling costs by effectively insulating attics, floors over crawlspaces, and accessible basement rim joists.